Below is the transcript of my talk given on Dec. 27, 2020, adapted for reading with links and subheads.

 It was scary to let that go because we thought, “What if we want more kids?”

-But because of the growth I experienced between Aug – Nov 2019, I felt so much peace when making the decision to not return from maternity leave.
+But because of the growth I experienced between Aug – Nov 2019, I felt peace when making the decision to not return to work from maternity leave.

 I had this new relationship with Christ and I was starting to understand His ways and how He works and that it is line upon line, choice by choice, day by day.